traison-diedrich/computer-architecture/README.txt

-These files were created as projects for Computer Architecture.
+These files were created as projects for a Computer Architecture course

-Running them requires the use of an external piece of software called PC SPIM
+Running them requires the use of an external piece of software, PC SPIM